Bachelor of Arts in Behavioral Sciences – Social Work Concentration

 Why a Concentration in Social Work from East-West University?

-Usually the academic, professional requirements for entry level positions in this field are a bachelor’s degree in social work or area concentration in social work.
+Usually the academic, professional requirements for entry level positions in this field are a bachelor’s degree in Behavioral Sciences with an area concentration in social work.
 A substantial number of the interdisciplinary courses in this program can prepare you for social work or related vocations.

 The Social Work area concentration complements the philosophy and supports the mission of the University in that it “is dedicated to pursuit of excellence by all through relevant, effective and convenient education, and service to humankind with a global, multi-cultural and future-oriented perspective.
 It is both comprehensive and pluralistic in terms of clientele, academic programs, educational delivery systems, research and publication projects, and sources of financial support.”

 The concentration curriculum for this social work degree: